 He became a handbell musician in 1987 in a workshop music conference.
 He subsequently became a bass-ringing specialist when the five-octave bell choir at his church became shorthanded.
 He received a long-term assignment of -

-He then spent sixteen years with the Valley Ringers (Cupertino, CA) and eight years with Son Ringers (Mountain View, CA).
+Mr. Sue spent sixteen years with the Valley Ringers (Cupertino, CA) and eight years with Son Ringers (Mountain View, CA).
 He also performed with Bay Bells, one of the longest-running community handbell ensembles on the West Coast.
 He directed the Alleluia Ringers at Los Altos United Methodist Church, Los Altos, CA until the summer of 2016.

 As the founder, leader, and composer/arranger of Low Ding Zone, the World’s First Bass-Only Handbell Ensemble, he was their Artistic Figurehead for eight years.
-He proved the upper staff isn’t absolutely essential to the world of handbells.
+He proved the upper musical staff isn’t absolutely essential to the world of handbells.

-His experience also includes performing at Distinctly Bronze West (2) and the Bay View Week of Handbells,(3) plus many other more local handbell events, as well as occasional forays into the area of bass handbell solos.
+His experience also includes performing at Distinctly Bronze West (3) and the Bay View Week of Handbells,(4) plus many other more local handbell events, as well as occasional forays into the area of bass handbell solos.

 His festival conducting experiences include the: